Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 Is Next.js worth the higher upfront cost compared to WordPress?

-Yes, if you're serious about growth.
+Yes, if you're serious about growth rather than just getting online cheaply.
 Most SMEs lose more revenue from WordPress's slow performance than Next.js costs to build.
 Factor in conversion losses from 4.8-second mobile load times against Next.js's 0.9-second average.
 When I run the numbers with clients, the business case writes itself.
-I've seen this calculation favour Next.js in 8 out of 10 cases over the past five years.
+I've seen this calculation favour Next.js in 8 out of 10 cases over the past five years, particularly for businesses that depend on online lead generation or e-commerce sales.

 How long does it take to migrate from WordPress to Next.js?

-Typically 8-16 weeks for SME sites, though this varies significantly based on site complexity, custom functionality requirements, and content volume.
-WordPress migrations often take longer due to plugin dependencies and database cleanup requirements.
+Typically 8-16 weeks for SME sites, depending on complexity and content volume.
+WordPress migrations often take longer due to plugin dependencies and database cleanup requirements that don't exist in Next.js builds.
 Next.js builds are cleaner and more predictable - something I've seen consistently across client projects over the past decade.
+Businesses with complex WordPress setups (multiple custom plugins, heavy customisation) should expect the longer timeframe, while simpler brochure sites can often migrate in 6-10 weeks.

 Will my team be able to manage a Next.js site without technical expertise?

-Content management is actually simpler with modern Next.js setups than WordPress plugin management.
-Your team won't need to troubleshoot security updates, plugin conflicts, or caching issues.
-However, you'll need a technically competent development partner for ongoing changes - which is better than struggling with broken WordPress functionality.
+Content management is actually simpler with modern Next.js setups than WordPress plugin management, but you'll need technical partners for development changes.
+Your team won't need to troubleshoot security updates, plugin conflicts, or caching issues - problems that consume hours of non-technical staff time on WordPress.
+However, you'll need a technically competent development partner for structural changes, which is better than struggling with broken WordPress functionality.
 In my experience, businesses prefer this clarity over WordPress's false promise of "anyone can manage it."

 About the Author